 Some of CATA’s highlights include the following:

-CATA Defeated AB 404 a Measure to Require Property Tax Agents to Register as Lobbyists
+CATA Defeated AB 404, a Measure to Require Property Tax Agents to Register as Lobbyists

 In 2012, in the wake of the John Noguez, LA County Pay to Play scandal, Assemblymember Mike Gatto (D-LA) amended AB 404, a measure that would have required property tax agents and their firms to register and report as lobbyists.
 This would have impacted property tax agents in the Counties of Los Angeles, Orange, San Francisco, Santa Clara, San Diego, and San Mateo.
 CATA was able to defeat the measure in the Senate on a vote of 13 Aye, 19 No and 8 Not voting.